BDA-KTS/semantic-search-over_social-media-posts/README.md

      ```

 4. **Launch Jupyter Notebook**:
-   - Once you are in the directory containing the tutorial materials, start Jupyter Notebook by entering the following command in the command prompt or terminal:
+   - Once you are in the directory, start Jupyter Notebook.
-     ```
-     jupyter notebook
-     ```
    This will open Jupyter Notebook in your default web browser.

 5. **Open the Notebook**: